 “I’m sorry I got emotional.”

 “Emotions are a good thing,” Maron said.
 “I’d rather you be sensitive about these things than callous about them.
 That being said, don’t overplay your sensitive feelings.
-You got Evanor here yesterday because she knew you cared, but you can’t care too much, or she’ll think you have no resolve.”
+You got Evanor here yesterday because she knew you cared, but you can’t care too much, or she’ll think you have no resolve.
+Emotions get the best of us sometimes, but that doesn’t mean they should get the best of us every time.”

 I tilted my head.
 “Relationship advice?”